Biswajit-sow/ML-project/README.md

 --Interactive Quizzes: To start a quiz, simply ask, "Can we play a quiz on [your topic]?".

 --Voice Input: You can also use the microphone icon to speak your queries directly to the mentor.

-**🤝 Contributing**
+Use Gradio feature like light dark mode ,start recording,check the "Use via API",and also "Build with gradio" **🤝 Contributing**

 Contributions are welcome!
 If you have suggestions for improvements or new features, please feel free to fork the repository, make your changes, and submit a pull request.